 Cybersix was an Argentinian comic book that had its rights bought by a Canadian company, who then passed the animation duties off to a Japanese company, and the result was this cartoon.
 The series lasted from September to November, 1999.
-A total of 13 episodes in a single season.By night, Cybersix is a female superhero dressed in leather fighting the creations of her own creator, and putting to rest the bizarre schemes of his son.
+A total of 13 episodes in a single season.By night, Cybersix is a female superhero dressed in leather fighting the creations of her own Mad Scientist creator, and putting to rest the bizarre schemes of his son.
 By day, "Adrian", a male high school literature teacher, fending off one of 'his' amorous students and trying to hide her Secret Identity from her best friend and love interest, Lucas.
 With him, her black panther Side Kick Data 7, and street urchin Julian, Cybersix defends the city of Meridiana while fighting monsters for the sustenance she needs to survive.With gorgeous animation, a likable and interesting plot and characters, the show only had 13 episodes, different networks that aired them (i.e. Teletoon in Canada and Fox Kids in America), and was never released on DVD.
-It only airs in Canada and France (and not regularly, at that), so other viewers have had have to depend on the kind souls that Keep Circulating the Tapes on YouTube.
-Update: All 13 episodes are now available for viewing on Hulu.If you were looking for the article about the comics, it can be found here.
+For years, it aired irregularly in Canada and France, so other viewers have largely had to depend on the kind souls that Keep Circulating the Tapes on YouTube.
+The English version went live on Hulu in 2013, and Discotek Media has announced plans for a Region 1 DVD release in 2014.If you were looking for the article about the comics, it can be found here.

 All There in the Manual: There are certain things that you have to research or read the comic book to understand: where Cybersix got her costume, how she escaped from Von Reichter, and other Back Story things.
 It also helps if you want to understand exactly what the Cybers are and how Von Reichter created them, as well as the Technos, Fixed Ideas, and other creatures mentioned on the show.